MdMonoar/Deploy-ML-model-using-Django-REST-API-Telco-Customer-Churn-Prediction-/README.md

+# Deploying ML model on web

 This is the follow up project of Telco-Customer-Churn-Prediction using ML.
+To see that project click [here](https://github.com/MdMonoar/Telco-Customer-Churn-Prediction).

+In this project a WebApp was deployed that predicts if a telecom customer will churns or not based on some given information.

+## Tools and Platforms:

+**Django, REST API (djangorestframework) and Render**

-In this project I used Django and REST API to deploy the ML model to a Django WebApp
+Django and REST API was used to build an WebApp.
+The WebApp takes some information and pass it to the ML model.
+The model predicts if the customer churns or not.
+The WebApp is hosted on Render.

+## See in Action:
+Please click [here](https://telecom-customer-churn-prediction-a3kl.onrender.com) to see the project in action.